0xadada/0xadada.github.io/_posts/2019-04-16-the-city-and-the-freezing-of-life.md

 white-male-American tech-workers, and the metastasis of the city into the "hinterlands of Antioch and Vallejo": the resulting 3 hour-long commutes: yet all these are (in his argument) the results of a conservative set of
 "not in my backyard" zoning laws that haven't kept up with the living force of the city.

-Recently [a friend of mine](https://twitter.com/b_apothecary) packed his motorcycle up with his distillation laboratory, plastic molding equipment, machine shop tools, his immense library, his formidable liqour collection, and moved down to Philadelphia, where he can have a far larger living space, workspaces are abundantly available, and where the barrier to start new businesses and develop existing vacant lots for new uses are minimal or non-existent.

 Gibsons wonderful most powerful argument was this:
 > The legendary urbanist Jane Jacobs once remarked that new ideas come from old buildings, the types of places
 > you can alter without permission because no one cares about them.
 This is one reason why so many garage startups
 > and garage bands and artists spilling paint in discarded warehouse lofts have left their mark on the world.
 > The true creative class can’t afford to rent expensive new studios.

-Gibson alludes to the conservative zoning laws and wealthy property owners to explain the plight of San Francisco and similar cities: Owners want property values to rise.
+Gibson alludes to the conservative zoning laws and wealthy property owners exacerbating the plight of San Francisco and similar cities: Owners want property values to rise above all other concerns.
 The problem in San Francisco isn't a lack of development, but the opposite: The lack of LIFE itself.
 San Francisco has privileged the physical static object of the real-estate-object over the use of space in time.
 The people owning property and businesses place more value of the real estate value over the use value, and the result is a static dead space where object-value is worth more than the use value of space in daily life.

+Recently [a friend of mine](https://twitter.com/b_apothecary) packed his motorcycle up with his distillation laboratory, plastic molding equipment, machine shop tools, his immense library, his formidable liqour collection, and moved down to Philadelphia, where he can have a far larger living space, workspaces are abundantly available, and where the barrier to start new businesses and develop existing vacant lots for new uses are minimal or non-existent.

 The drive to urbanization is an imperative of capitalism, this drive results in "a freezing of life"— a static world devoid of spontaneity, the result of land development and bureaucratic zoning laws optimized for rent seeking